Benjamin Franklin: Postmaster

-Decades in London

-From the mid-1750s to the mid-1770s, Franklin spent much of his time in London.

 Political work

 In 1757, he was sent to England by the Pennsylvania Assembly as a colonial agent to protest against the political influence of the Penn family, the proprietors of the colony.
 He remained there for five years, striving to end the proprietors' prerogative to overturn legislation from the elected Assembly and their exemption from paying taxes on their land.
 His lack of influential allies in Whitehall led to the failure of this mission.

 At this time, many members of the Pennsylvania Assembly were feuding with William Penn's heirs, who controlled the colony as proprietors.
 After his return to the colony, Franklin led the "anti-proprietary party" in the struggle against the Penn family and was elected Speaker of the Pennsylvania House in May 1764.
 His call for a change from proprietary to royal government was a rare political miscalculation, however: Pennsylvanians worried that such a move would endanger their political and religious freedoms.
 Because of these fears and because of political attacks on his character, Franklin lost his seat in the October 1764 Assembly elections.
 The anti-proprietary party dispatched him to England again to continue the struggle against the Penn family proprietorship.
 During this trip, events drastically changed the nature of his mission.

 In London, Franklin opposed the 1765 Stamp Act.
 Unable to prevent its passage, he made another political miscalculation and recommended a friend to the post of stamp distributor for Pennsylvania.
 Pennsylvanians were outraged, believing that he had supported the measure all along, and threatened to destroy his home in Philadelphia.
 Franklin soon learned of the extent of colonial resistance to the Stamp Act, and he testified during the House of Commons proceedings that led to its repeal.
 With this, Franklin suddenly emerged as the leading spokesman for American interests in England.
 He wrote popular essays on behalf of the colonies.
 Georgia, New Jersey, and Massachusetts also appointed him as their agent to the Crown.

 During his lengthy missions to London between 1757 and 1775, Franklin lodged in a house on Craven Street, just off the Strand in central London.
 During his stays there, he developed a close friendship with his landlady, Margaret Stevenson, and her circle of friends and relations, in particular, her daughter Mary, who was more often known as Polly.
 The house is now a museum known as the Benjamin Franklin House.
 Whilst in London, Franklin became involved in radical politics.
-He belonged to a gentleman's club (which he called "the honest Whigs"), which held stated meetings, and included members such as Richard Price, the minister of Newington Green Unitarian Church who ignited the Revolution controversy, and Andrew Kippis.
+He belonged to a gentlemen's club (which he called "the honest Whigs"), which held stated meetings, and included members such as Richard Price, the minister of Newington Green Unitarian Church who ignited the Revolution controversy, and Andrew Kippis.